 Voice commands are the kind of things that GoPro can tweak with firmware.
 So it’s worth making sure that your camera’s firmware is up to date to ensure that the latest list of commands are available.
 2

 Unlike Siri or Alexa, the HERO6 doesn’t talk back.
 And if you’ve turned off the beeps, that can make it hard to know whether it has registered your command.
 So I often find it useful to enable beeps when using voice control.

 You can also use the voice control functionality of the REMO remote (although that model is now discontinued).

 GoPro Voice Control is also available in other languages.

-There are two methods you can choose from to change the language.
+There are two methods you can choose from in order to change the language of the voice commands.
 The first is to use the camera’s main menu system by going to:

 Preferences > Voice Control > Language

 The other method is to use the GoPro Quik mobile app by going to:

 Camera Preferences > Setup > Voice Control Language

 The available voice control languages on the HERO6 are: